 LLM students in the International Law Program in England may complete three courses at the Castle before arriving at Queen’s, allowing them to start – and finish – their studies three months earlier.

-The School of Graduate Studies offers a full list of learning outcomes on their website.
+The School of Graduate Studies and Postdoctoral Affairs offers a full list of learning outcomes on their website.

 Practicing in Canada